 On January 13, 2021, our security analysts discovered a brand new ransomware variant: .hello ransomware.
 The actor uses a Microsoft SharePoint 2019 vulnerability (CVE-2019-0604) to enter the victims’ network.
 From there, the threat actor leverages Cobalt Strike to pivot to the domain controller and launch ransomware attacks.

 As we know, Cobalt Strike is a legitimate threat emulation tool popular among penetration testers and red teams.
-However, the framework has leaked and been distributed more broadly often being abused by bad actors.
+However, the framework has leaked and been distributed more broadly, often being abused by bad actors.

 “A remote code execution vulnerability exists in Microsoft SharePoint when the software fails to check the source markup of an application package.
 An attacker who successfully exploited the vulnerability could run arbitrary code in the context of the SharePoint application pool and the SharePoint server farm account.

-Exploitation of this vulnerability requires that a user uploads a specially crafted SharePoint application package to an affected version of SharePoint.
+“Exploitation of this vulnerability requires that a user uploads a specially crafted SharePoint application package to an affected version of SharePoint.

-The security update addresses the vulnerability by correcting how SharePoint checks the source markup of application packages.”
+“The security update addresses the vulnerability by correcting how SharePoint checks the source markup of application packages.”

-As we all know, protecting your domain controller is a critical component to foundational security hygiene.
-Brush up on the best ways to protect your organization in our whitepaper: The Domain Controller … An Achilles Heel
+As we all know, protecting your domain controller is a critical component of foundational security hygiene.
+Brush up on the best ways to protect your organization in our whitepaper The Domain Controller … An Achilles Heel.

 Pondurance customers benefit from our 24/7 Managed Detection and Response services to stop and remove such threats and our vulnerability management services to identify high-risk patches.